Transferscope — Synthesized Reality

 Transferscope is an interactive installation that embodies the intersection of human creativity and artificial intelligence, transforming our perception of the physical world.

-What if you used your surroundings as a prompt?
-No more guessing for a good prompt.
-No Keyboard required.
-Just point and shoot.
+What if your surroundings could serve as a prompt?
+No more struggling to find the right words—no keyboard required.
+Just point, capture, and create.

-The device is equipped with a camera and a small display.
-It captures the scene in front of it and sends it to a generative AI model.
-The model then synthesizes a new image based on the scene and displays it on the screen.
-The device is designed to be portable and easy to use, allowing users to capture and blend scenes seamlessly.
+Equipped with a camera and a small display, the device captures the scene in front of it and sends it to a generative AI model.
+The model then synthesizes a new image based on the captured scene and displays it on the screen.
+Designed to be portable and intuitive, Transferscope enables users to seamlessly blend and sample reality with AI-generated aesthetics.

 transferscope-illustration

-My vision for Transferscope is to capture the essence of today’s generative image AI, utilizing open-source tools and models, marking the current state of the technology.
-It showcases the shift from genuine photography to synthetic image creation.
-Situating the project at the boundary between reality and AI generated content that is infiltrating our daily lives.
+Transferscope embodies today’s generative image AI landscape, utilizing open-source tools and models to mark the current state of the technology.
+It reflects the shift from photography to synthetic image creation, situating itself at the boundary between reality and AI-generated content—a phenomenon that increasingly permeates our daily lives.

 transferscope

-Creating transferscope was a iterative process, exploring the technology and form of the device.
-Multiple prototypes were 3D printed, tested and refined.
-The project is related to the unStable Mirror, a previous project that explored similar themes.
-It evolved from two devices to one, simplifying the user experience and enhancing the tool’s character.
-While working on Transferscope new advancements in AI and image synthesis were made, making it a living project that evolves with the technology.
+Creating Transferscope was an iterative process—exploring both the technology and the form of the device.
+Multiple prototypes were 3D-printed, tested, and refined.
+The project builds upon ideas from unStable Mirror, a previous work exploring similar themes.
+Over time, Transferscope evolved from two separate devices into one, streamlining the user experience and strengthening the tool’s character.

 I would like to thank the AI+D Lab team for their help, feedback and perseverance through my sometimes erratic process: Benedikt Groß, Aeneas Stankowski, Rahel Flechtner, Felix Sewing, Stamatia Galanis